 Some of the oldest human remains ever recovered from the River Thames were recently found by a mudlark searching the foreshore.
-What was life like for this Neolithic Londoner, and how did his body end up first in the Thames, and now on display at the Museum of London?
+What was life like for this Neolithic Londoner, and how did his body end up first in the Thames, and now at the Museum of London?

 The concerned mudlark who discovered this skull at first contacted the Metropolitan Police.
 Naturally, in the case of human remains discovered in the city, they had to investigate.